Company Seven.

 QUESTAR LONG DISTANCE MICROSCOPES AND REMOTE MEASUREMENT SYSTEMS

-We make three basic models of Long Distance Microscopes: QM-1, QM-100 and QM-200.
+We make four basic optical configurations of long distance microscope: QM-1, QM-100, FR-1, and QM-200.
 Each is available with the choice of varying degrees of automation or remote control capabilities.
-The basic QM-1 and QM-100, and the larger QM-200 model require manual operation to adjust focus or to change magnification.
-The MK III Long Distance Microscopes are offered with the customer's choice of either manual or electronic focus control.
-And the Step Zoom versions of the QM-100 Long Distance Microscopes provide degrees of automation to change focus, field of view, and filtering with continuous automated focus capability so that as one changes magnification the focus and filtering will change automatically to keep from saturating or underexposing a CCD or film camera.
+The basic QM-1 and QM-100 or FR-1, and the larger QM-200 model are fully manually operated instruments where the operator adjusts focus or changes magnification.
+The MK III long distance microscopes are offered with the customer's choice of either manual or electronic focus control.
+The Step Zoom (SZ) versions of the long distance microscopes provide degrees of automation to change focus, field of view, and filtering with continuous automated focus capability so that as one changes magnification the focus and filtering will change automatically to keep from saturating or underexposing a CCD or film camera.
+The SZ instruments can be remotely or locally controlled by either a person, or they can be controlled from an optional computer.

 Our Long Distance Microscope differ from one another in terms of: